 What does community look like?
 Whose voices are most centered, now and throughout history?

 What do we leave behind on the path to liberation?
 How do we move from conversation to action?

-These are some of the inquiries we explore in Community Conversations, a two-part initiative designed for White children and educators to engage in humanizing investigations on racial equity.
+These are some of the inquiries we explore in Community Conversations, a two-part initiative designed for children and educators to engage in humanizing investigations on racial equity.
 One element of the initiative is a curriculum for children, and the other is ongoing professional development for educators.
-Affinity grouping in this initiative is intentional.
-We believe conversations around race are uncommon and often uncomfortable between White people, whereas Black and Brown people talk about race very early on and much more frequently.
-We believe that this dichotomy fosters tension in individuals and communities, and that regular conversations with White people around race can help heal these tensions by pushing us to different stages of awareness.
+We believe there are many ways to approach conversations on race and, while they can often feel awkward and uncomfortable, avoiding such communication fosters tension in individuals and communities.
+Normalizing conversations can help heal these tensions by pushing us to different stages of awareness.
+Our experiences as White people and educators both participating in and facilitating conversations on race have underscored the value of working through the discomfort in community.
+For that reason, affinity grouping in this initiative is intentional.
 Beverly Daniel Tatum writes: "One of the reasons we are still struggling with these issues is because we have tried to avoid dealing with them.
 We don't talk enough.
 And, in part, our silence allows the problem to be perpetuated,

 because you can't solve a problem if you can't talk about it."

 Our goal for children and educators alike is to create a brave space for deeper engagement that results in meaningful action.
 And while this is an educational initiative, our end goal is to mobilize White community members to support direct giving as reparations for Black and Brown individuals and organizations.
 We know that racial equity will not be possible until power and wealth are redistributed.
 We also know, as White people, that our own learning about racism is a result of the oppression of others; therefore, we do not believe we can profit from this work.
 For these reasons, after material costs, all funds go directly to communities most marginalized by systemic racism.

 Curriculum for Children